hndada/bloodcat-crawler/readme.md

 Bloodcat Crawler
 ===================================
+New bloodcat crawler that can download Loved maps!

 # How to use
-1. Set config.txt.
-You can put search keyword at here as well.
+1. Set osu!
+Songs folder, search keywords and options at config.txt.
 2. Put SetIDs that you don't want to download at ban.txt.
 3. Double click trawl.exe.